 Members may designate only one Option D beneficiary.
-The eligible beneficiary is limited to a member’s spouse, the member’s former spouse (provided he or she has not remarried at the time of being designated as the Option D beneficiary), the member’s child, parent, or sibling.
-Even if not nominated, an eligible spouse may elect to receive this benefit upon the death of the member.
+The eligible beneficiary is are limited to a member's spouse, the member's former spouse (provided he or she has not remarried at the time of being designated as the Option D beneficiary), the member's child, parent, or sibling.
+Even if not nominated, an eligible spouse may elect to receive this benefit upon the death of his or her spouse.
 The right of election by a spouse is discussed more fully below.

 May a Member Change His or Her Option D Beneficiary Designation?